wkolowski/coq-algs/README.md

 # coq-algs

 Hello.
-This repository contains some random Coq code which is going to be the basis of my Master's Thesis.
+This repository contains some random Coq code, most of which is concerned with purely functional algorithms and data structures.
+It also contains my Master's Thesis, which is also concerned with algorithms.

 The structure of the development is as follows:

 * RCCBase.v contains some basic tactics and auxiliary stuff.
-* ADT/ contains definitions of abstract data types.
+* ADT/ contains interfaces of abstract data types like queues, priority queues, sets, finite maps etc.
-* Basic/ contains implementations of basic data types (various trees etc.) which can then be reused for the purposes of different data structures.
+* Data/ contains implementations of basic inductive data types, most of which are trees.
+These basic trees are then used to implement data structures.
-* DS/ contains data structures.
+* DS/ contains data structures, like BSTs, heaps, sequences etc.
 * Memoization/ is a lame attempt at memoizing functions.
 Nothing worth looking at.
 * Reflection/ has some code on proof by reflection, also quite lame.
-* Sorting/ uses stuff from DS/ to implement and verify sorting algorithms.
+* Sorting/ contains implementations of various sorting algorithms.
 * Structures/ has implementations of algebraic and order-theoretic structures needed for sorting and doing reflection.
 * Trash/ is, well, trash.
 Don't even look at it.